NCSU-Libraries/groovy-marc/README.md

 record using standard groovy map-style expressions, e.g.

 - `record['008']` - returns the 008
+- `record['007']` - returns all the 007s
 - `record["245"]` - returns the 245 field on the record
 - `record["035"]` - returns all the 035s on the record as a list.
 - `record['245']['a']` - returns the 245$a subfield
+- `record['035']['a']` - returns all the 035$a subfields.
 - `record['245'][1]` - returns the value of the first indicator (note integer literal here in second index).
 - `record["245|a"]` - returns the 245 subfield 'a' values; this is equivalent to the second example above.

-Note that '|' and '$' are both valid subfield delimiters in an expression, but '$' in a *double-quoted* Groovy string indicates interpolation (that is: "245$a" means roughly 'the literal 245 with the Stringified value of the variable 'a'"), so you will either have to use single quoted strings or escape the '$' to use the more common form, e.g. the above expression is equivalent to both `record['245$a']` and `record["245\$a"]`.
+Note that '|' and '$' are both valid subfield delimiters in an expression, but '$' in a *double-quoted* Groovy string indicates interpolation (that is:
+"245$a" means roughly 'the literal 245 with the Stringified value of the variable 'a'"), so you will either have to use single quoted strings or escape the '$' to use the more common form, e.g. the above expression is equivalent to both `record['245$a']` and `record["245\$a"]`.
+Expressions usually return lists (of ControlField, DataField, or Subfield as appropriate), except where the expression denotes a control field and the 245.

-The general default for these expressions is to return lists, because the default assumption of the framework is that a field is repeatable.
-The 245 tag has been explicitly identified by the framework as non-repeatable, however, and so expressions involving it return the single value.
+the framework as non-repeatable, however, and so expressions involving it return the single value.

     The tagging work is not yet complete (only control fields and the 245 will be treated as non-repeatable), however, so *most* expressions will return lists of fields.

 If you want to look at all the 035s,(e.g.) you would do something like `record["035"].each {